bbcawodu/careadvisors-backend/README_Staff_Backend_API.md

     - "Preferred Appointments"
         - An array of arrays of available appointments with navigators
         - Length of "Preferred Appointments" will EXACTLY match the length of the "Preferred Times" array in the request
-        - Appointment Date and Time of an index of the "Preferred Appointments" array corresponds to the index of the "Preferred Times" array
+        - Array of navigator appointments at the index of the "Preferred Appointments" array corresponds to the  date and time at the same index of the "Preferred Times" array
+            - If no navigator appointments are found for the date and time at a given index of preferred times, the array of navigator appointments at that index of "Preferred Appointments" will be empty

 - If there are errors in the POSTed JSON document:
     - "Error Code" will be 1.